lfex/py/README.md

    well-known strengths of Erlang (fault-tolerance, scalability, concurrency, soft real-time, etc.).

-It also provides easy access to Python builtins and operators.

 LFE py was originally part of the
 [lsci project](git@github.com:lfex/lsci.git), but was split out due to it being generally useful for all sorts of projects, not just scientific